Video conferencing is more essential now than ever

-By integrating deepfake detection mechanisms, video conferencing tool providers would be able to ensure that their users get immediate warnings when a deepfake is used during an online meeting, thus protecting the participants from deepfake videos, images, and voice clones.
+By integrating deepfake detection mechanisms, providers of video conferencing tools can ensure their users receive immediate warnings when a deepfake is detected during a live video chat, protecting participants from manipulated videos, images, and voice clones.

 Recently, the CCO of Binance, Patrick Hillman was deep faked by a group of hackers in order to pose as him and steal cryptos from officials of various cryptocurrency assignments over Zoom.